 - Empowering people to use their own self-selected tools (resources, networks and services) to organise and manage their own learning

-- Making use of a range of tools to create and curate resources and activities which can be integrated within the collaboration platform to provide a seamless working and learning environment (see next page)
+- Making use of a range of tools to create and curate resources and activities which can be integrated within the collaboration platform to provide a seamless working and learning environment.

-In the following sections of this book we will look at each of the three pillars of activity involved, but first we take a look at what a cohesive working and learning environment might look like.
+In further sections of this online resource book we will look at the finer details of each of the three streams of activity involved, but on the next page we take a look at what a seamless working and learning environment might look like.